Josh-Piper/Space-Game-ITP/README.md

 + Only allow the user to change speeds when they have certain things, and make them slow down depending on the fuel
 + Different Worlds
 + When the user clicks Play give them an option of level and difficulty
++ Space Leader - Laser
++ Planet
++ Dying Sun

 ## CURRENTLY IMPLEMENTING
-+ Enemies
-- Space Fighter following user
-- Space Fighter attacking
+- Space Fighter attacking - bullet
-- Create planet